Customer Acquisition skill

 Category% of budgetPurpose

-Proven channels60-70%Channels with known, acceptable CAC
+Proven channels60-70%Channels with known, acceptable incremental CAC

 Scaling channels20-25%Channels showing promise, increasing spend